Seven ways to make your new neighbor feel welcome

 There are many things that can be done to help make moving into a new home a pleasant experience for those families and for their children.

-Suppose a family moves from a different state or even into another country--they are not only moving into a new and unfamiliar home, they are also moving into a new and unknown neighborhood as well as to a foreign state.
+Suppose a family moves from a different state or even into another country--they are not only moving into a new and unfamiliar home.
+They are also moving into a new and unknown neighborhood as well as to a foreign state.

-Adults should remember that they are not the only ones leaving friends and family, your children are as well.
-To a child, leaving a school, and play areas can make for a tough transition.
+Not to mention the children who will be leaving their friends, schools, neighborhoods, play areas, and most often, families behind.
 Everything they once knew and were comfortable with is now all unfamiliar and new.
-Grown-ups can deal with moving much better than children, but if we--as their new neighbors--can make it easier on the parents then it's easier on their children as well.
+Grown-ups can deal with moving a lot better than children, but if we--as their new neighbors--can make it easier on the parents then it's easier on their children as well.